wp-plugins/wp-qr-code-login/readme.txt

 1. This is how your login page will look all pimped out with it's QR code.

 == Changelog ==
+= 1.4.1 =
+* Created ajax homeurl variable for more accurate QR creation.

 = 1.4 =
 * Enabled ability for administrator to disconnect app via site dashboard.
 * Added better logs.